ishapatell1/golang-cohort-free/Session-1.md

 #### 1.2.3 TLD Server:

 When resolver queries the TLD, the TLD server also doesn't knows the IP of the domain.
-Instead the TLD holds information of the **Authoritative Name Server** which holds the information of the requested domain.
+Instead the TLD server holds information of the **Authoritative Name Server** which holds the information of the requested domain.
 The TLD server now directs the resolver to Authoritative Server of the required domain

 #### 1.2.4 Authoritative Name Server: